 Healthcare’s Dirty Footprint

-If healthcare as a profession is going to be a positive force in attenuating the climate disaster, it needs to clean up its own house.
+If healthcare is going to be a positive force in attenuating the climate disaster, it needs to clean up its own house.

 "I would argue that one thing we're being a little disingenuous about as a profession is the impact of our activities, particularly energy use," Dr. Hess told Holistic Primary Care.
 "Our carbon footprint in health care is quite high.
 We rely on all this energy that's generated through fossil fuel combustion, and that has health implications.”